alexdiliberto/ember-transformicons/tests/dummy/app/templates/docs/transformicons/menu.md

 # Menu Transformicon
 ---
 ## API
-  * `is-open` boolean - Set initial open menu state.
+  * `isOpen` boolean - Set initial open menu state.
-  * `onclick` closure action - The name of your consuming application's component/controller/route action to handle the transformicon click.
+  * `onClick` closure action - The name of your consuming application's component/controller/route action to handle the transformicon click.
 Returned with 1 parameter `isOpen`, which is a boolean type indicating if the current state is open or closed.

 ### animation
 {{#docs-snippet name='t-menu-animation-snippet.hbs'}}